-Average Weather in Wichita Kansas, United States
+Climate and Average Weather Year Round in Wichita Kansas, United States

-In Wichita, the summers are hot, humid, and mostly clear and the winters are very cold, dry, windy, and partly cloudy.
+In Wichita, the summers are hot, humid, and mostly clear and the winters are very cold, snowy, windy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 25°F to 93°F and is rarely below 10°F or above 103°F.

 Based on the tourism score, the best time of year to visit Wichita for warm-weather activities is from mid May to early October.